gruntwork-io/terratest/docs/_docs/04_testing-best-practices/timeouts-and-logging.md

 go test -timeout 30m -p 1 ./...
 ```

-See the [Cleanup section](#cleanup) for more information on how to setup robust clean up procedures in the face of
-test timeouts and instabilities.
+See the [Cleanup]({{site.baseurl}}/docs/testing-best-practices/cleanup/) for more information on how to setup robust clean up procedures in the face of test timeouts and instabilities.